 Jawbone Loss and Premature Facial Aging

 When tooth number 4 is lost, the jawbone beneath the missing tooth no longer receives stimulation from chewing forces.
 Over time, this leads to bone resorption.
+According to data from dental implant and oral surgery associations, jawbone loss following tooth extraction can begin within months and progress steadily.

 This bone loss contributes to facial sagging, sunken cheeks, and a prematurely aged appearance, making patients look older than their actual age.